mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 Generators utilize in a smart way the flexibility of an iterator interface.
 After all, an iterator has to have a `next` method, returning an object of shape `{ done, value }`.
 But nobody said that this method can't accept some arguments!
 A `next` method that accepts some argument still obeys the interface, as long as it returns an object of expected shape!

-So let see what happens when we pass some strings to those `next` calls:
+So let's see what happens when we pass some strings to those `next` calls:

 ```js
 const iterator = getNumber();